songweizhi/songweizhi.github.io/research.md

 - Zhang S; **Song W**; Wemheuer B; Reveillaud J; Webster N; Thomas T, 2019, 'Comparative genomics reveals ecological and evolutionary insights into sponge associated Thaumarchaeota', mSystems, vol. 4.
 (IF: **7.324**)

-## Development of a Specimen Library and Database for Hong Kong Sponges and Their Associated Microbial Symbionts (an ECF proposal, under review)
+Direction Two: Development of a Specimen Library and Database for Hong Kong Sponges and Their Associated Microbial Symbionts (an ECF proposal, under review)
+---

 Marine sponges (phylum Porifera) are reported to be distributed widely in Hong Kong waters and to exhibit high morphological diversity, highlighting their ecological importance.
 However, Hong Kong sponges remain poorly documented, leading to the reduced visibility of Hong Kong species in international databases, their absence from large international research initiatives, a lack of baseline data for environmental and ecosystem monitoring, and insufficient public awareness of sponge diversity and their ecological importance.

 In this project, we aim to carry out comprehensive biodiversity surveys in Hong Kong waters, building a specimen library and developing a publicly accessible database that integrates geological and environmental metadata, morphological descriptions, digital 3D models, molecule-based taxonomic classifications, and information about the associated symbiotic microorganisms.
 The database to be generated, combined with the specimen library, will serve as a valuable resource to support scientific research, advance marine conservation, enhance public engagement, and promote public education and awareness of the biodiversity and ecological significance of Hong Kong sponges.